Josephine Cushman Bateham: Career

-For a year, she taught at a local school.
-On July 20, 1848, she married Rev. Richards Cushman, of Attleboro, Massachusetts, and went on a foreign mission to Saint-Marc, Haiti.
-Alter eleven months of laborious service Mr. Cushman died, and unable to carry on the new mission single-handed.
-Josephine reluctantly resigned the work and returned home, a widow at nineteen years of age.
+After graduating from Oberlin, Penfield taught at a local school for a year.
+On July 20, 1848, she married Richards Cushman, of Attleboro, Massachusetts, and the couple went on a foreign mission to Saint-Marc, Haiti.
+Her husband died after eleven months of service, after which Cushman returned to Oberlin.

-She returned to Oberlin and taught for a short time at Oberlin College.
+Upon her return, Cushman taught for a short time at Oberlin College.
 On September 27, 1850, she married Michael Boyd Bateham (1813–1880), head of the Ohio State Board of Agriculture.
 He was also the founder, editor, and publisher of the Ohio Cultivator in Columbus, Ohio.
 They resided in Columbus fourteen years, spending part of their summers in travel in Europe and the United States.
-Having previously been a contributed to the Oberlin Evangelist, Bateham became the editor of the Ohio Cultivators ladies department, while Frances Dana Barker Gage was an associate editor.
-Bateman wrote articles on dress, education, exercise, gardening, health, housekeeping, peace, and woman's rights.
+Having previously been a contributor to the Oberlin Evangelist, Bateham became the editor of the Ohio Cultivators ladies department, while Frances Dana Barker Gage was an associate editor.
+Bateham wrote articles on dress, education, exercise, gardening, health, housekeeping, peace, and woman's rights.
 She continued to be a contributor to the Ohio Cultivator after her husband sold it in 1855; it merged with the Ohio Farmer in 1864.

-Mr. and Mrs. Bateham participated in the Ohio State Peace Society and were delegates to the 1851 international peace congress held in London.
-Always foremost in church and reform work and widely known by her writings, her hospitable home was a center of attraction.
+Bateham and her husband participated in the Ohio State Peace Society and were delegates to the 1851 international peace congress held in London.
+They were active members of their church community.

-In 1864, they removed to Painesville, Ohio, for the benefit of Mr. Bateham's health, where they ran a fruit farm.
-There, for sixteen years, Mrs. Bateham devoted herself to her growing family, to writing, as well as to missionary and temperance work, her husband always encouraging her literary and reform efforts.
+In 1864, Bateham and her family moved to Painesville, Ohio, where they ran a fruit farm and raised their seven children.
+During this time, Bateham continued to write for agricultural publications and became increasingly involved in the temperance movement.

-After she was widowed, she did the work of both parents.
-One child, twelve years old, died.

 At the opening of the Women's Temperance Crusade in Ohio, in 1874, Bateham became the leader of the Painesville crusade band, and later, one of the leaders in the State WCTU.
-Beginning in 1884, Bateham served as national superintendent of the WCTU's Department for the Suppression of Sabbath Desecration, and her eldest daughter, Minerva Dayton Bateham, was her secretary till her death, in 1885, after eighteen years of invalidism.
+Beginning in 1884, Bateham served as national superintendent of the WCTU's Department for the Suppression of Sabbath Desecration, with her eldest daughter, Minerva Dayton Bateham, serving as her secretary.
 At Bateham's request, the name was changed to "Department of Sabbath Observance".
 In 1896, owing to failing health, Bateham was forced to decline renomination.